-Degrees and diplomas are processed approximately four to six weeks after completion of all graduation requirements; however, official transcripts, diplomas and degrees will not be released until all financial obligations are met.
+Degrees and diplomas are processed approximately six to eight weeks after completion of all graduation requirements; however, official transcripts, diplomas and degrees will not be released until all financial obligations are met.

-Please see the Commencement 158section of this Catalog for information regarding the commencement ceremony.
+Please see the Commencement section of this Catalog for information regarding the commencement ceremony.